telerik/winforms-docs/gridview/selection/selecting-rows-and-cells-programmatically.md

 {{endregion}}

->note The rows are added to the __SelectedRows__ collection in the same order as the order in which you have set the selected rows.
+>tip The rows are added to the __SelectedRows__ collection in the same order as the order in which you have set the selected rows.

 ## Selecting a single cell